RWTH-HPC/sx-aurora-offloading/docs/internal/codegen.md

 !!! info
     Without the `-fopenmp` flag Clang ignores `#!c #pragma omp`.

-Target regions are seperate statements in the AST and functions and variables declared with `#!c #pragma omp declare target` get a special attribute added to their AST node.
+Target regions are separate statements in the AST and functions and variables declared with `#!c #pragma omp declare target` get a special attribute added to their AST node.
 The `FindTargetCodeVisitor` in `Visitors.{h,cpp}` is used for that.

 !!! warning
     This does not apply the type declarations and there is no guaranty that all functions used in the target region are declared in `#!c #pragma omp declare target`

-To solve the issue we search all target regions, declared functions and variables to additional types, functions and variables.
+To solve the issue we search all target regions, declared functions and variables to additional types, functions, and variables.
 This is done by the `DiscoverTypesInDeclVisitor` and `DiscoverFunctionsInDeclVisitor`.
-As types can be derived from other types (e.g. `#!c struct`s or `#!c typedef`-chains) and functions can depend on other functions and additional types, those dependencies have to be resolved using the `DeclResolver` (in `clang/tools/sotoc/DeclResolver.{h,cpp}`).
+As types can be derived from other types (e.g., `#!c struct`s or `#!c typedef`-chains) and functions can depend on other functions and additional types, those dependencies have to be resolved using the `DeclResolver` (in `clang/tools/sotoc/DeclResolver.{h,cpp}`).